applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+If a new fitness center opened in your area, would you work out more often?
+Why or why not?

+- Yes, I'd work out more often if a new fitness center opened in my area close to my house.
+That's because having a gym close by would make it easier to find the time to exercise.

 How do you get information about furniture?

 - I get information about furniture by looking on furniture dealers' Web sites. it's easy to compare products and prices that way.